Taking Charge: Women's Executive Leadership

 Critical Topics, Active Learning, At a Pace That Works

 Taking Charge focuses on the critical knowledge and skills you need to effectively lead and impact your organization.
 Together with other senior women leaders, participate in interactive classes led by faculty members who are ongoing practitioners in their areas of expertise.
 The program begins with a two-day session, followed by five one-day sessions on alternating weeks over the course of three months.
-This structure allows participants to fully engage with the learning, incorporate new skills into their current roles, and build a long-lasting peer network.
+This structure allows participants to incorporate new skills into their current roles and build a long-lasting peer network.

 During the program you will: